fjhansen/node-api4-guided/README.md

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+## Enviornment Variables

+Each developer must configure the following enviornment variables:

+- API_SECRET: is used to restrict access to the POST `/api/shouts` endpoint
 ## Deployment
 - make the PORT dynamic.
 Read the port from the enviornment.
 - provide "start script in `package.json` that uses `node` to run the API.
 Heroku will run the app using `npm start`.